Wubuntu88/CarND-Behavioral-Cloning-P3/writeup_submission.md

 #### 1. Solution Design Approach

+###### Simple Neural Approach (Non-convolutional; kind of like regression)

-My first step was to setup and run the regression model provided by udacity to test it out and familiarize myself with the process.
+My first step was to setup and run the simple neural network model provided by udacity to test it out and familiarize myself with the process.
 The keras model is shown below:
 ```python
 def train_reg(x_train, y_train):